 As a recruiter, you’re expected to find qualified candidates to place into available roles that match their experience, skills, and background.
-You must also attend meetings, check references, collect documents, and maintain relationships with the company or client you’re hiring for.
-With so many variables, it’s no surprise that there are a number of challenges faced in recruitment.
-These challenges can become even more difficult when recruiters are working remotely.
+You must also attend meetings, check references, collect documents, and maintain relationships with the company or client.
+Several recruitment challenges are faced.

 Recruiting teams must quickly adapt, refine processes, and create new ones to make interviewing and hiring work through any channel.
-As you know, remote work isn’t going anywhere.
-In fact, 70% of professionals agree that virtual recruiting is becoming the new standard.
+70% of professionals agree virtual recruiting is becoming the new standard.
 Utilizing technology to enhance recruiting is a must.
-Talent acquisition solutions, like customer relationship management platforms or an applicant tracking system, can reduce the time to hire by 40%.
+Talent acquisition solutions, like customer relationship management platforms, can reduce the time to hire by 40%.

 6 Major Challenges Faced In Recruitment and How to Solve Them

 1. Remote Candidate Sourcing